With only one road in and one road out Tha Ton’s bus services are limited.

-Songthaews ply Route 1089 between Fang and Mae Chan, costing 23 baht for the former and 55 baht for the latter.
-They run throughout daylight hours and stop outside the 7-eleven in the town centre though they can in theory be flagged down anywhere.
-Mae Chan services are less frequent than Fang ones while there are morning departures for Mae Salong as well.
-These run between 08:00 and 12:30 and depart from a small songthaew station around 500 metres east of the bridge.
+Songthaews ply Route 1089 between Fang to the southwest and Mae Chan to the east, costing 23 baht for the former and 60 baht for the latter.
+They run throughout daylight hours and stop outside the 24-hour minimart in the town centre though they can, in theory, be flagged down anywhere along the main road.
+Mae Chan services are scheduled every 30 minutes and Fang ones every 10 minutes from around 07:00 until nightfall.

 If you’re in a hurry or can’t cope without air-con, you’re better off taking the local bus or songthaew into Fang then hopping on a minibus.
 For destinations in Chiang Rai Province you’ll need to change at Mae Chan on Highway 1, while for Mae Hong Son take the Chiang Mai bus and change at Mae Malai/Mae Taeng.

-Private hire will set you back 2,200 for the trip all the way to Chiang Rai including stops enroute.
-If you’re stopping before Chiang Rai then private rental costs are as follows: Ban Mai 700 baht, Mae Salak 800 baht, Phathai 1,000 baht, Jakue 1,100 baht, Kok Noi 1,200 baht, Pha Kang 1,400 baht, Hat Wau Dam 1,500 baht, hot springs 1,600 baht and Ruam Mit 1,800 baht.
+A private hire will set you back around 2,400 for the trip all the way to Chiang Rai including stops en-route.
+If you’re stopping before Chiang Rai then private rental costs (one-way) are as follows: Ban Mai 700 baht, Mae Salak 800 baht, Phathai 1,000 baht, Jakue 1,100 baht, Kok Noi 1,200 baht, Pha Kang 1,400 baht, Hat Wau Dam 1,500 baht, hot springs 1,600 baht and Ruam Mit 1,800 baht.

-Tha Ton ticket office: Next to the tourist police box, immediately to the right before the bridge as you arrive from Mae Ai; T: (053) 053 727.
+Tha Ton ticket office Next to the tourist police box, immediately to the right before the bridge as you arrive from Mae Ai.
+T: (053) 053 727.